100DaysOfCloud/100DaysOfCloudIdeas/Projects/SEC/SEC01/SEC02/SEC02-AWS100.md

 - What is AWS Config?
 - What does an AWS Config rule do?
-- What is redmedation in the context of a config rule?
+- What is remediation in the context of a config rule?

 ## References